LaerkeI/EASV-DB-Compulsary-Assignment-1/README.md

 - dotnet ef migrations add AddProductRatings

 # Documentation for the EF Core migrations.
+Before you create migrations, you need to define your data model which is made up of DbContext.cs (or a class that inherites DbContext.cs) and Entities.
+Each DbSet<TEntity> properties in ApplicationContext.cs represent tables in the database.

+After defining the data model, you can create a migration based on your current model by running this command:
+- dotnet ef migrations add <MigrationName>

+Once the migration is created, you need to apply it to the database by running this command:
+- dotnet ef database update

-Part 2 Task 4: Merge and Conflict Resolution: When merging ef/initial-setup, ef/add-categories and ef/add-ratings into main-ef, there were several merge conflicts.
+How "Part 2 Task 4: Merge and Conflict Resolution" was solved: When merging ef/initial-setup, ef/add-categories and ef/add-ratings into main-ef, there were several merge conflicts.
-They were handle by merging the branches in order of creation and accepting the changes from the branch merging into main-ef, as each branch just extends the previous code.
+They were handle by merging the branches in order of creation and accepting the changes from the branch merging into main-ef, as each branch just extends the previous code.)

 # Rollback instructions for EF Core migrations.
 Part 2 Task 5: Rollback Plan: If you want to rollback the last migration, you can use the automatically generated Down() method by specifying the previous migration.